Need Help?

 When Professional Guidance May Be Appropriate

-Not every RFE requires professional support.
+Not every RFE requires H-1B RFE response service.
 However, professional guidance may be helpful when:

 • The RFE involves degree equivalency concerns